 createMediaElementSource() method is not supported on the webOS TV.

 As only one audio element can be used in an app, you should use Web Audio API for playing sound effects.

 When playing sound with Web Audio API, it has about 500-millisecond latency issue in webOS TV, so you should be aware of this before using Web Audio API in your app.

 Use Case for Web Audio API

-You cannot use SoundFont in webOS TV, which is a file format and associated technology for the computer music composition which mostly contains multiple sound inside.
+You cannot use SoundFont in the webOS TV, which is a file format and associated technology for the computer music composition which mostly contains multiple sounds inside.